 Students will examine the life and contributions of African Americans from Reconstruction through the contemporary United States.
 Students will investigate the rise of Jim Crow and the subsequent effects of the laws and trace the impact of African American migration through the early 20th century.
 Students will explore the impact of the Harlem Renaissance as well as the contributions of African Americans during the Great Depression and World War II.
 Students will examine the successes and failures of the Civil Rights Movement and consider the contemporary issues confronting African Americans.
 This course and the following standards are written in accordance with T.C.A. § 49-6-1006.
+Class did not make.

-SERVICE LEARNING: YOUTH LEADERSHIP - Course # C25H15 1 Credit: 11th, 12th two major service learning projects.
+SERVICE LEARNING: YOUTH LEADERSHIP - Course # C25H15 1 Credit: 11th, 12th

+Placement in this course is determined by the Youth Leadership Committee.
+Students who register for this course MUST list an alternative.
+The course content includes guest speakers, case studies, and trips to local businesses and government offices.
+Leadership qualities are developed through two major service learning projects.
 The first project requires students to research a community problem and create/change a public policy which addresses one of the root causes of the problem.
 The second project requires students to create a hands-on service learning project to address a community problem.
 The class also includes three components that must be completed outside the classroom; as well as, six field trip days.
 Only those students who have excellent attendance records will be considered for the class.